-As you ask questions either as the Little Frog or as the tutor, put the word cards for swing, fly, hop, swim, etc. on the board in a chart.
-Then for each action, put a $\sqrt{}$ if the student teachers say YES and a \times if children say NO.
+As you ask questions either as the Little Frog or as the student teacher, put the word cards for swing, fly, hop, swim, etc. on the board in a chart.
+Then for each action, put a $\sqrt{}$ if the pupils say YES and a \times if children say NO.